 San Francisco, California often features as one of the top dog friendly cities in USA and for good reason too.
-This city is mired with dog parks, beaches and other outdoor areas where your canine companions are welcome and there are so many things to do with your dog in San Francisco to keep you both busy!.
-Having lived in this city for nearly nine years with Babu, our furry bundle of joy/rescue Tibetan Spaniel mix, we have combed these 49 square miles in search of all kinds of dog friendly San Francisco spots that are compiled in this one article.
+This city is mired with dog parks, beaches and other outdoor areas where your canine companions are welcome and there are so many things to do with your dog in San Francisco to keep you both busy!
+Having lived in this city for nearly 10 years with Babu, our furry bundle of joy/rescue Tibetan Spaniel mix, we have combed these 49 square miles in search of all kinds of dog friendly San Francisco spots that are compiled in this one article.
 If you are dog parent and new to the city or are simply visiting with your pet, do read this ultimate dog friendly San Francisco guide based on our personal experiences which includes the best SF dog parks, dog friendly hiking trails and of course, dog friendly beaches.
 So without further woofs, let’s get started!

 Dog Friendly San Francisco spots # 1 Dog parks in SF

 Head out to one of the many San Francisco dog parks in the city which range from small to pretty big, famous (such as Alamo square with the Painted ladies next to it) to tiny ones tucked away in the corner, and have a blast with your dog running around in the off-leash playground.
 Some of our favorite parks in this list of dog friendly san Francisco spots are: